-Planning a staycation in 2021?
-Who isn’t?
-After a year spent largely indoors, we all deserve an escape – even if that means driving just a few miles down the road.
+Planning a staycation this year?
+After a couple of years of turmoil (spent largely indoors) we all deserve an escape – even if that means driving just a few miles down the road.

-But with so many hoping for a holiday this year, where are the best staycation destinations in the UK?
+But with so many looking forward to a holiday this year, where are the best staycation destinations in the UK?
 Places where you can get away from it all and let your car stretch its legs a little?

 For those planning a UK break this year, we’ve put together a complete list of staycation spots that are perfect for drivers.
 Covering England, Wales and Scotland, these destinations are ideal for putting your car through its paces and enjoying some much-needed family time.